jfalxa/wchooks/README.md

 The callback will be called after an update (modification of state, property, attribute, etc), but before it's applied to the DOM.

 Then, it will be called again every time the deps change.
+Providing no deps will make the hook run the callback on every render.

 In order to clear whatever was setup in the side effect, your callback should return a function that takes care of this clean up.